WCSCourses/HumanGenEpi/manuals/Polygenic_risk_scores/PRS.md

 **Rscript splitting.R**

-This will generate two files that we will use in the down stream analysis which are test and validate
+This will generate two files that we will use in the down stream analysis as  test and validation data sets

  We will now start with the PRS software using the following data
 ```bash